Tell me about a time you helped resolve conflict within a team.

 I ask all of my Kellogg MBA admissions interview training clients to prepare a "difficult team" story.
 The question goes something like this,

-- Tell us about a time that you had to work on a team that did not get along.
+- Tell me about a time that you had to work on a team that did not get along.

 FOLLOW UP QUESTIONS